VoxelPrincess/code-spells/git/basics.md

 ### 🔃 Pull Request

 A **Pull Request** is a way to propose changes to the original repository.
-**Pull Request** — это запрос на внесение изменений в оригинальный проект.

 1. Create a new branch: